Skip to main content

 How do I buy votes for my baby photo contest?

-Copy the public URL of your baby's contest entry (the page where people click to vote for the photo), open our live chat, paste the link, choose a package, and pay.
-We confirm the voting mechanism — per-IP, email-confirmed, per-Facebook-login, or daily — within about 15 minutes, then start delivery within 1-4 hours.
-For daily-vote contests we spread the order across the remaining days automatically so the climb stays even.
+Copy the public URL of your baby's contest entry (the page where people click to vote for the photo), open our live chat, paste the link, and tell us the platform name and contest end date.
+We confirm the voting mechanism — per-IP, email-confirmed, per-Facebook-login, or daily cap — within about 15 minutes, then start delivery within 1-4 hours.
+For daily-vote contests we spread the order across the remaining days automatically, calibrated to match the wave-based sharing pattern of a family post circulating through the extended family's networks.

 My baby contest allows daily voting.
 Can you vote every day until it ends?

 Yes.
-Daily-vote baby contests are ideal for paced delivery.
-Give us the end date and your target total, and we spread votes across the remaining days — for example 1,000 votes over 8 days delivers about 125 a day, mirroring how a genuinely popular entry accumulates daily votes from a sharing family.
-This avoids the single-day spike that organizers flag.
+Daily-vote baby contests are ideal for paced delivery that mirrors a family-share curve.
+Give us the end date and your target total, and we spread votes across the remaining days — 1,000 votes over 8 days delivers about 125 a day, which matches the pattern of a family post reaching grandparents on day one, aunts and cousins by day three, and friends-of-friends by day five.
+This avoids the single-day spike that looks obviously artificial in a contest the organizer is personally monitoring.

 How fast will the votes appear on my baby's photo?

 Delivery starts within 1-4 hours of payment.
 For single-vote-per-IP contests with no daily voting, a 250-vote order completes in 6-24 hours.
 For daily-vote baby contests we pace across the remaining days by design.
-Email-confirmed orders take longer because each ballot waits for the confirmation click, so budget 24-72 hours for large confirmed orders.
+Email-confirmed orders take longer because each ballot waits for the confirmation click, so budget 24-72 hours for large confirmed orders on Woobox or newspaper galleries.

 Service quality